XoticRealmsOwnerandDev/CrateUI-1/README.md

 - [ ] Fix all Crates Items

 # Finished:
+- [x] No Need FormAPI Plugin to work.

 - [x] Title on Open Crate.

 - [x] Broadcast Message on open Crate.